Last Updated on 14 August 2023 by Poorna & Brinda

 We return back.
 On the way, Sameer takes us to Narasimha Kunda.
 A temple and a natural Gorge!

 We return back in the evening.
-We spend the evening sitting in the lovely balcony listening the chirping of birds of the estate.
+We spend the evening sitting in the lovely balcony listening to the chirping of birds of the estate.

-Next day morning, Sameer suggests that we visit the ancient Kumaraswamy temple also known as Krauncha Giri.
+The next day morning, Sameer suggests that we visit the ancient Kumaraswamy temple also known as Krauncha Giri.
 A quick drive up the small hill takes us to the temple built by Chalukyas.
 The setting in the middle of the forests is lovely.

 We return back for a sumptuous breakfast.
 After breakfast, we go to Sandur Kushala Kala Kendra.
-A handcrafts centre started by the royal family, it is a treasure trove of Lambani handicrafts.
+A handicrafts centre started by the royal family, it is a treasure trove of Lambani handicrafts.
 We pick up lovely wall hangings and durries from the place.